Skip to main content

 make: *** [Makefile:97: start-node] Error 1

-In the example above, the LogLevel variable in config.yaml configuration file was wrongly set to infor instead of info, so be sure to look for thinks like spelling mistakes.
+In the example above, LogLevel in config.yaml was set to infor instead of info.
+Check for spelling mistakes like this.

 failed to get attestation data